johans-work/niyanodes/README.md

 ## basics

-Think of a node as just a point in a tree or a diagram.
-Think of an abstraction as just a name of a pattern.
+We can think of a node as just a point in a tree or a diagram and an abstraction as just a name for a pattern.
 Each node is an abstraction that has a name, an implementation, and a location.
 And that really is all there is to it.